- What are the positive signs that show a membrane sweep has worked?

 Remember, you can ask for a sweep, but you can also say no if you'd rather wait.
 If you do decide to wait, the midwives may want to keep an eye on your progress and the baby's health - but your main priority should be relaxing and not worrying about the fallacy of due dates.

 Do I have to have a membrane sweep?

 No, membrane sweeps are not compulsory and they do not form part of a routine examination.
 Medical staff should always ask your permission before conducting a sweep.
 They should also explain the process and implications to you.
 A midwife or doctor should never pressurise you into having a sweep.

-"It’s one of those areas of women’s healthcare, of which there are far too many, where the answer is: ‘we don’t have enough evidence’" says Milli Hill.
-"A Cochrane review (opens in new tab) (which is a very reliable source) suggests that sweeps ‘might' reduce the likelihood of formal induction, but that more research is needed into whether sweeps are effective in starting labour.
-And if so, when is the best timing for them to be most effective.
-We just don’t know, basically."
+"It’s one of those areas where we don’t have enough evidence,’" says Milli Hill.
+"A Cochrane review (which is a very reliable source) suggests that sweeps ‘might' reduce induction, but more research is needed on timing and efficacy."

 Are membrane sweeps painful?

 Unfortunately, yes.
 Membrane sweeps can be painful.
 One medical study found that 70 percent of women found that membrane sweeps were associated with significant discomfort, and one third of women complained of significant pain.
 Membrane sweeping can also cause slight bleeding and make your uterus irritable and with irregular contractions.
 Women have described the discomfort as something similar to a painful smear or period pains, to stronger cramping sensations.